Multi-Thinker/Homework-Assignment-1/README.md

 - routes are not case sensitive
 - port can be changed through one global variable initiated on top
 - Change port by ```PORT=PORT_NUMBER_HERE node file.js```
+- the default port is 8080 if the new port contains non-numeric character